rhelmot/CelesteMagicTimer/README.md

 This is an autosplitter for Celeste on Linux, working on all versions and also with Everest installed.
 I guess it could theoretically be made to work on other games but why would you do that?

+**This is a complicated piece of software!** I am more than happy to help anyone who wants to use this learn this.
+There's a lot you can do with this program once you really know what you're doing.

 The Tracer
 ----------